rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  Cantillon effect
  Fiat has obscured if not broken price signals in every market.

-Bitcoin *--if it is true--* will send a clear price signal, allowing markets to function properly, and we will discover the true value of money itself.
+Bitcoin *-- if it is true --* will send a clear price signal into every market, allowing those markets to function properly.
+And we will discover the true value of fine art, real estate, food futures, derivatives, government bonds, and so on, until we know the true value of money itself.
 Perhaps it will be far lower than the quadrillions of dollars we see in unfunded liabilities and derivatives.
-Whatever it will be, will be the cold hard economic truth of civilization itself.
+Whatever it will be, will be, and it will be a cold hard truth revealing the value of our civilization as it is, not as central planners and politicians pretend it to be.